juji-io/docs/docs/reference.md

 ```

 When used in action patterns, the system will randomly pick the alternatives using the
 compatible semantics as matches.
-For example, `:1` will randomly pick one alternative as output; `:?` will pick one or zero alternative at random chance; and so on.
-The one exception is the `:0` case, as it does not make sense in actions.
-The choices are made at runtime.
+For example, `:1` will randomly pick one
+alternative as output; `:?` will pick one or zero alternative at random chance;
+and so on.
+The one exception is the `:0` case, as it does not make sense in
+actions.
+The choices are made at run time.

 ### Wildcard Pattern